dhellmann/pymotw/PyMOTW/imaplib/index.rst

 Whole Messages
 ==============

 As illustrated above, the client can ask the server for individual parts of the message separately.
-It is also possible to retrieve the entire message as an `RFC 2822`_ formatted mail message and parse it with classes from the :mod:`email` module.
+It is also possible to retrieve the entire message as an :rfc:`2822` formatted mail message and parse it with classes from the :mod:`email` module.

 .. include:: imaplib_fetch_rfc822.py
     :literal: